 It is this authors thesis that the current inquiry and establishing the wherewithal to actually conduct proper police investigations into both the unresolved missing and the unsolved murder cases of indigenous females ought to run contemporaneously, actually.
 However, if the current government persists (as seems most likely) that the present inquiry should run its due and proper course, then the Major Incident, Cold Case Task Forces can be instituted and the missing and unsolved murder cases, resolved upon its completion.

 However, since the incidence of both missing and murdered indigenous women and girls is an on-going problem, a Major Incident Task Force ought to be established, and that unit ought o have as its first case the disappearance of Christine Wood.
 The 21-year-old First Nation woman who went missing on 19 August 2016 frim a hotel in the St James area of Winnipeg, Manitoba.

 In final analysis, we must address the issue of the truth as to why there is such high incidences of unresolved missing and unsolved murder cases of indigenous women and girls in Canada, and whether we address the issue of justice for the victims and their families, first, at the same time, or one after the other, will be of little consequence ultimately.
 Since there is no statute of limitations for the crime of murder.

 As long as, in time, we address both truth and justice.

 The Ultimate Vanishing Act, read it before everything you thought would last a lifetime, is gone forever.

-Some viewers of this site are unfamiliar with what the above banners are.
-In short, whether you are promoting your facebook page, your twitter account, instagram or any other social media platform, or are the owner of a small or large business, these advertising portals are part of one of the largest online means to present your offer to millions of viewers.
-Take a moment and click on one or both of these banners and welcome to the multi-billion dollar internet advertising universe.
+Whether you are promoting your facebook page, your twitter account, instagram or any other social media platform, or are the owner of a small or large business, these advertising portals are part of one of the largest online means to present your offer to millions of viewers.
+Take a moment and click on one or both of these banners above.